ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 As a step in this direction, one can be tempted to introduce a different security group for each different set of access rights.
 However, this inconveniently results in additional keying material to distribute and manage.
 In particular, if the access rights pertaining to a node change, this requires to evict the node from the group, after which the node has to join a different group aligned with its new access rights.
 Moreover, the keying material of both groups would have to be renewed for their current members.
 Overall, this would have a non negligible impact on operations and performance.

 Instead, a fine-grained yet flexible access control model can be enforced within the same group, by using the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
-That is, a client has to first obtain authorization credentials in the form of an access token and then upload it to the intended resource server(s) in the group before accessing the target resources hosted therein.
+That is, a client has to first obtain authorization credentials in the form of an access token and then upload it to the intended resource server(s) in the group, before accessing the target resources hosted at such resource server(s).

 The ACE framework delegates to separate profile documents how to secure communications between the client and the resource servers.
-However each of the current profiles of ACE defined in {{RFC9202}}{{RFC9203}}{{RFC9431}}{{I-D.ietf-ace-edhoc-oscore-profile}} relies on a security protocol that cannot be used to protect one-to-many group messages, for example sent over IP multicast.
+However, each of the current profiles of ACE defined in {{RFC9202}}{{RFC9203}}{{RFC9431}}{{I-D.ietf-ace-edhoc-oscore-profile}} relies on a security protocol that cannot be used to protect one-to-many group messages, for example sent over IP multicast.

-This document specifies the "coap_group_oscore" profile of the ACE framework, where a client uses the Constrained Application Protocol (CoAP) {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}} to communicate with one or multiple resource servers that are members of an application group and share a common set of resources.
+This document specifies the "coap_group_oscore" profile of the ACE framework, according to which a client uses the Constrained Application Protocol (CoAP) {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}} to communicate with one or multiple resource servers that are members of an application group and share a common set of resources.
 This profile uses Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect messages exchanged between the client and the resource servers.
 Hence, it requires that both the client and the resource servers have previously joined the same OSCORE group.

 That is, this profile describes how access control is enforced for a client after it has joined an OSCORE group, to access resources hosted by other members of that group.
 The process for joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} takes place before the process described in this document and is out of the scope of this profile.